aws-samples/iot-dotnet-publisher-consumer/README.md

 ![](/images/pic3.JPG)

 ##  3c.
-Device publisher using .NET Framework
+Device Publisher using .NET Framework

 Let's create a windows application in Visual Studio 2017 and name it as 'Iotpublisher'.